oblank/rabbitmq-cli-consumer/README.md

 Your executable receives the message as the last argument.
 So consider the following:

-   $ rabbitmq-cli-consumer -e "/home/vagrant/current/app/command.php" -c example.conf -V
+   $ rabbitmq-cli-consumer -n 3 -e "/home/vagrant/current/app/command.php" -c example.conf -V

 The <code>command.php</code> file should look like this: